Energy Efficiency

 The Lincolnshire Energy Switch scheme lets communities get cheaper gas and electric through an auction process.
 The more people who register before each auction, the bigger the potential savings.

-Visit www.Lincolnshire.gov.uk for Join the energy switch scheme.
+Visit the Lincolnshire County Council website for information on how to Join the energy switch scheme.

 Energy Saving Trust